Markus-Hefner/Portfolio-Project-3/README.md

 - Go back to the library again (see above) and search for 'googe sheets'.
 - Click on the Google Sheets API.
 - Click on 'Enable'.
-- Go to the cloned or forked version of this repository in your own GitHub account and open it with your IDE.
+- Go to the cloned or forked version of this repository in your own GitHub account and open it with your Gitpod.
-- Drag and drop the JSON file from the folder on your machine to your workspace in your IDE.
+- Drag and drop the JSON file from the folder on your machine to your Gitpod workspace.
 - Rename it to creds.json.
+- Open the .gitignore file.
+- Add 'creds.json' (without quotation marks) to the list.
 - Open the creds.json file.
-- Under 'client_email' you find an email adress.
+- Under 'client_email' you find an email address.
 Copy it without the quotation marks.
 - Go back to your Google spreadsheet and click on 'Share' near the top right corner.
-- Paste in the email adress.
+- Paste in the email address.
 - Select 'Editor' if that is not already done.
 - Untick notify people.
 - Click on 'Share'.
+- Open the terminal in Gitpod.
+- Type 'python3 run.py' (no quotation marks) and press 'Enter'

+### Deployment using GitHub, Google Sheets and Gitpod and Heroku
+- Make sure you completed all the steps from the 'Deployment using GitHub, Google Sheets and Gitpod'-section above.
+- Create Heroku account.
+(If this is already done you can skip this step.)
 - Log into Heroku account.
-- Click on the 'Create new app'-button on the dashboard.
+- Click on 'Create new app' on the dashboard.
 Alternatively click on the 'New'-button in the upper right corner of the dashboard and select 'Create new app' from the dropdown menu.
-- Give you app a valid name in the designated input field.
+- Give your app a valid name in the designated input field.
 - Select your region.
-- Click on the 'Create app'-button.
+- Click on 'Create app'.
 - On the next screen select the 'Settings'-tab.
-- Scroll down an click on the 'Reveal Config Vars'-button.
+- Scroll down and click on the 'Reveal Config Vars'-button.
-- Enter 'CREDS' in the field for key.
+- Enter 'CREDS' into the 'Key'-field.
-- Go to your open creds.json file in your IDE.
+- For the 'Value'-field go back to Gitpod and open the creds.json file.
-- Copy the whole file content.
+- Copy the whole content of the file.
-- Go back to Heroku and paste it into the value field.
+- Go back to Heroku and paste it into the 'Value'-field.
-- Delete the creds.json file in your IDE.
-- Return to Heroku.
-- In the 'Key'-field type 'PORT' (all uppercase, no quotation marks).
+- In the next 'Key'-field type 'PORT' (all uppercase, no quotation marks).
-- In the 'Value'-field type '8000'.
+- In the 'Value'-field type '8000' (no quotation marks).
 - Scroll down and click on 'Add buildpacks'.
 - Click on 'Python'.
 - Click on 'Save changes'.